-Today’s check of the Fast Track website showed that no new strategic bike path projects have been added between 8-27 August 2020.
+The last check of the Fast Track website showed that no new strategic bike path projects had been added in August 2020.
 At the current rate, it will take 166 years to double the length of off-road paths suitable for cycling in the ACT.

 Wayfinding signage for the CBR Cycle Routes C3, C7 and C9 was added, however.
 Signage makes a difference.